dbpedia/extraction-framework/history/ReadMe.md

 # DBPEDIA HISTORY

-DBpedia History allows to extract into a RDF format the history of Wikipedia chapter
+DBpedia History enables the history of a Wikipedia chapter to be extracted into an RDF format

 ## Previous work